 You know that feeling, right?
 That feeling of inadequacy every time we see the glittering posts of our so-called online friends/connections.

 And even though we know how it feels, still, we keep coming back to it.
-Damn.
+Crap.
 What’s wrong with us?

 The FOMO Loop (and how to break it)